CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 When building my app, I needed a way to handle time-consuming tasks like downloading YouTube videos, transcribing audio, and analyzing transcripts without slowing down the user experience.
 This is why I chose Celery.

 **Celery** is like a task manager for your app – it lets you run tasks in the background, so your web app doesn't get stuck waiting for them to finish.
 It integrates with **Flask**, a lightweight web framework that I used for building the backend.
 This combination allowed my app to stay responsive, even when dealing with heavy processing.
 When moving to the cloud, I used Google App Engine to host my Flask application and Celery workers.
-This allowed me to easily scale my instances as dynamically pending on traffic.
+This allowed me to easily scale my instances as dynamically depending on traffic.

 ## Why Do We Need Redis?